 Isolate the important variables

 If the variables are not explicit in summary, get back to the methodology or the results and discussion section and quickly identify the study variables and the significant findings.
-Read the TSPU Technique to skim articles efficiently and get to the essential points without much fuss.
+Read the TSPU Technique to skim articles efficiently and get to the essential points with little fuss.

 Generate the conceptual framework